What are Swaps?

 Volume-based slippage is mainly an issue for ‘whales’ – wallets with large amounts of cryptocurrencies – and for low-liquidity markets.

 This same issue applies to trading securities and currencies.
 There always has to be a buyer or seller on the other side of your transaction, and they don’t have the same views of how things are priced.
-The way to get around slippage is a limit order, which only executes the trade when you can get the full trade filled at a specified price.
+The way to get around slippage is a limit order, which only executes the trade when you can get the complete transaction executed at a specified price.

 Adjust Slippage Tolerance in the Solflare wallet